pyiguan/bios611_project1/README.md

     > PORT=8788 make domain_categorizer

+Then connect to the machine on port 8788.
 If you would like to run the shiny app on a different port, replace all instances of 8788 above with the appropriate port.

 Note
 -------